Maxiviper117/RealityCapture-to-Postshot/README.md

 ## Prerequisites

-Ensure you have Python installed on your system, and the `pip` package manager is functional.
-Additionally, ensure that `colmap.exe` is exposed on your computer's PATH environment variable.
+- Ensure you have Python installed on your system, and the `pip` package manager is functional.
+- Install Colmap on your system.
+You can download it from the [Colmap github](https://github.com/colmap/colmap).
+- Ensure that `colmap.exe` and `colmap.bat` are exposed on your computer's PATH environment variable.
+This means that you should be able to run `colmap` from any directory in the command line.
+If you installed Colmap using the default settings, the necessary files should be located in the `bin` directory of your Colmap installation.

+**Example (depending on your installation path is):**
+- E:\Program Files\Colmap\COLMAP-3.9.1-windows-cuda (location of colmap.bat)
+- E:\Program Files\Colmap\COLMAP-3.9.1-windows-cuda\bin (location of colmap.exe)

+These two paths should be added to your system's PATH as environment variables.

 ## Installation